 Each of the following sections and lessons represents essential baseline knowledge.
 Even if you have no intention of becoming a web developer yourself, this material should help you gain a useful understanding of the moving parts involved in creating and serving content on the web.

 By the end of this unit, you should not only understand how the web works but also be able to identify and differentiate between all the technologies that you will use to build your own web applications.
-You will be able to build a simple webpage, style it, and add minor elements of interactivity while working comfortably from the command line.
+You will be able to build a basic webpage, style it, and add minor elements of interactivity while working comfortably from the command line.

 This section intentionally covers a very broad range of topics.
 It’s silly to go diving straight into server-side programming without having a context for what it is and why it’s useful (and why you should learn it!).